codinexpress/codinexpress/README.md

 - 👋 Hi, I’m @codinexpress
 - 👀 I’m interested in programming, astronomy, and games about astronomy
-- 🌱 I’m currently learning many things such as python, c++, Java, and math LOL
+- 🌱 I’m currently learning about programming, math and science
-- 💞️ I’m looking to collaborate on games, simulations
+- 💞️ I’m looking to collaborate on games, simulations and other projects
-- I self learned python
+- self taught python programmer
-- 📫 How to reach me ...

 <!---
 codinexpress/codinexpress is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.